Update 6/18/2021: : REGARDING THE COVID-19 VACCINE

 THE IMPORTANCE OF VACCINATION

 A majority of our team is fully vaccinated against COVID-19 and we strongly encourage all staff and patients to get the vaccine.

-As a supported practice of 42 North Dental, a healthcare leader, we are committed to taking all necessary steps to protect doctors, staff, and patients.
+As a supported dental office of 42 North Dental, a healthcare leader, we are committed to taking all necessary steps to protect doctors, staff, and patients.
 Dentistry is an essential service and our teams are front-line workers treating patients daily to provide emergency and preventive care.